CSDGroup/aisegcell/README.md

   - `--model`: Path to checkpoint file of trained pytorch_lightning.LightningModule.
   - `--suffix`: Suffix to append to all mask file names.
   - `--output_base_dir`: Path to output directory.
   - `--devices`: Devices to use for model training.
+If you want to use GPU(s) you have to provide `int` IDs.
-Can be GPU IDs or "cpu".
-If multiple GPU IDs are provided, only the first GPU will be used.
+    Multiple GPU IDs have to be listed separated by spacebar (e.g. `2 5 9`).
+If multiple GPUs are provided only the first ID will be used.
+If you want to use the CPU you have to use "cpu".
+Default is "cpu".

 Make sure to activate the virtual environment created during [installation](#installation) before calling `cellseg_test`.